MattKevan/signum/README.md

 Signum is a decentralised publishing platform where users retain complete ownership of their content and identity.
 It's designed to be as simple as possible to get started, while providing robust curation and moderation tools.

-Content is primarily structured as Markdown and YAML files.
-The Signum client application is responsible for fetching, rendering, and presenting this content, offering the primary rich user experience.
-Published "sites" (content bundles) can be viewed in a basic form in a standard web browser, potentially with client-side rendering scripts or minimal server-generated HTML for SEO and accessibility.
-Social graph features, such as follows and curations, are managed through user-owned static YAML files, which are processed client-side in an RSS-like fashion for updates.
+Content is primarily structured as plain text files with minimal formatting (Markdown, YAML).
+The Signum client is responsible for fetching, rendering, and presenting this content, offering the primary rich user experience.
+Published sites can be viewed in a basic form in a standard web browser, potentially with client-side rendering scripts or minimal server-generated HTML for SEO and accessibility.
+Social graph features, such as follows and curations, are managed through user-owned static files, which are processed client-side in an RSS-like fashion for updates.

 ## Core principles:

-* User Ownership: Content (Markdown, YAML) and identity belong entirely to users.
+* User ownership: content and identity belong entirely to users.
-* Privacy by Design: No tracking, analytics, or surveillance in the core protocol or default published outputs.
+* Privacy by design: No tracking, analytics, or surveillance in the core protocol or default published outputs.
-* Simplicity First: Content creation in Markdown; client application handles presentation complexity.
+* Simplicity first: Content creation in Markdown; client application handles presentation complexity.
-* Content-First, Client-Rendered: Core content is structured data; the client application provides rich presentation and interactivity.
+* Content-first, client-rendered: Core content is structured text; the client application provides rich presentation and interactivity.
-* Open and Decentralized: No vendor lock-in, utilizing open protocols and formats.
+* Open and decentralized: No vendor lock-in, utilizing open protocols and formats.

 ## 1. Platform Architecture Overview